Transportation by Train

 - Train fares in Europe are lower than those in the United States.

-- You can reach almost every small town by rail and trains are indeed a romantic way of traveling around the country.
+– You can reach almost every tiny town by rail, and trains are a romantic way of traveling around the country.

-- Travel can be rather slow, however, often involving several changes.
+– Travel can be relatively slow, however, often involving several changes.

-- The quickest way of traveling along the major lines are the expres or “rychlík” trains.
+– The quickest way of traveling along the major lines is the express or “rychlík” trains.

 - Local trains (osobní vlak) stop everywhere and are very cheap.